Wiki · Concept · Last reviewed June 25, 2026

 The AlphaFold Protein Structure Database, developed by Google DeepMind and EMBL-EBI, made predicted structures broadly available to researchers.
 A 2024 database paper described coverage of more than 214 million protein sequences, making AI-generated structural predictions part of ordinary biological infrastructure.

 AlphaFold also illustrates the governance challenge.
 AI predictions can accelerate research, but they are not the same as experimental truth.
-The value comes from disciplined use: prediction, validation, correction, and integration into a wider scientific process.
+The value comes from disciplined use: prediction, validation, correction, uncertainty tracking, and integration into a wider scientific process.

 Research Institutions